nickbild/vibe_qbasic/README.md

 *More details coming soon...*

-Vibe coding has come to the Microsoft QBasic v1.1 IDE with LLM code completions and generation.
+Vibe coding has come to the Microsoft QBasic v1.1 IDE from 1991 with integrated LLM code completions and generation.

 ![](https://raw.githubusercontent.com/nickbild/vibe_qbasic/refs/heads/main/media/logo.jpg)